angelaxie2015/Repo/README.md

 5. Finish the hotfix. ```git glow hotfix finish 1.0.1```
 6. ```git push```

-# Above basically the steps I've taken to create a new repository with features, releases, and hotfix. :smile: :smile: :smile:
+# Above are basically the steps I've taken to create a new repository with feature, release, and hotfix. :smile: :smile: :smile: